What Are The Best Places To Learn To Code Online?

 TL;DR

 DataCamp is a fantastic platform but focused on one area of expertise - Data Science.
-That being said, there is a high and growing demand for people with these skills, so if you’re just starting out and are interested in this field, then it's worth looking into.
+That being said, there is a growing demand for people with these skills, so if you’re just starting out and are interested in this field, then it's worth looking into.

 So What Are You Waiting For?
 Choose A Platform And Learn To Code Now!